firebase/firebase-ios-sdk/Functions/README.md

     You can put anything you like.
 It will be ignored.
 3. Create the workspace in Functions/Example with `pod install`.
 4.  `open FirebaseFunctions.xcworkspace`
-5. Choose the FirebaseFunctions_IntegrationTests scheme and press Command-u.
+5. Choose the FirebaseFunctions-Unit-integration scheme and press Command-u.
 6. When you are finished, you can press any key to stop the backend.